john2912/courses-test-sql-server-performance/chapter1.md

 *** =instructions

-- Run the code to create an `Sales` schema, and create a table within it.
+- Run the code to create a `Sales` schema, and create a table within it.

 *** =hint